Tambaram City Municipal Corporation: Area Sabha

 Area Sabha is a body of all the residents registered to vote in an area within a ward.
 Each of the 70 wards in Tambaram is divided into nine areas for conducting Area Sabha.
 The Area Sabha for all the areas within a ward is convened and chaired by their respective ward Councillor.
 200 residents is the minimum number necessary to constitute Area Sabha.

 Current composition

-The Corporation Commissioner is S. Balachander, IAS.
+The Corporation Commissioner is Saranya R, IAS.
 The Mayor and Deputy Mayor are K. Vasanthakumari and G. Kamaraj respectively.
 The Commissioner of Police is Abin Dinesh Modak, IPS.

 City council

 The current members of the Tambaram City Council were elected in urban body elections held on19 February 2022.